odersky/sips/drafts/inlinemeta.md

         <f's body with parameter and this references replaced with x$'s>

-   This hoisting is intended to preserve the semantics of function applications under inlining.
-A function call should have the same semantics with respect to side effects independently on whether the function was made `inline` or not.
+   This hoisting is intended to preserve the semantics of method applications under inlining.
+A method call should have the same semantics with respect to side effects independently on whether the method was made `inline` or not.

    The rewriting is done on typed trees.
-Any references from the function body to its environment will be kept in the rewritten code.
+Any references from the method body to its environment will be kept in the rewritten code.

   If the result of the rewriting references private/protected definitions